Narberal90/devops_todolist_docker_core_task_2_volumes/INSTRUCTION.md

 ```
 docker network inspect bridge
 ```

-Copy the address for the container named `sql`.
+Add the DB_HOST variable to the .env file, and paste the copied IPv4Address into it.

-5. Paste the copied address into `todolist/settings.py` on line 70.
+The address for the container named `sql`.

 6. Build the app image, create a container, and run it:
 ```
-docker build -t todolist:2.0.0 -f Dockerfile .
+docker build -t todoapp:2.0.0 -f Dockerfile .
 docker run -d --name api -p 8080:8080 todoapp:2.0.0
 ```